-Figure 3.
-Structural indicators of answers to questions that determine the urgency of the research predominance of positive responses to the question of the need for the Code can be interpreted as a potential demand for a single document for the SMEs sector, which avoids the cost of resources for the development of individual provisions and documents.
+Figure 4.
+Structural indicators of answers to questions that determine the possibility of using the results, applying qualitative research methods predominance of positive responses to the question of the need for the Code can be interpreted as a potential demand for a single document for the SMEs sector, which avoids the cost of resources for the development of individual provisions and documents.